Updated May 30, 2023

 - This chemistry lab-cum machine shop business grew on a large scale with several companies and skilled workers.

-- His merger into Edison General Electric and then with competitor Thompston-Houston came down the title to just Electric General.
+- His merger into Edison General Electric and then with competitor Thompston-Houston came down to just Electric General.

 Motion Pictures Innovation

 - After his first wife died in 1884, Edison moved to West Orange, and his ambitiousness opened a new laboratory there in November 1887.

 - This 5-building large laboratory had a physics lab, chemistry lab, metallurgy lab, chemical storage house, and pattern shop.